schneimi/rpi-gulden/README.md

 ```

 #### Extended build command

-This is an example how to force a newer G-DASH version (may not exist yet at the time of reading) and already set the web location with your preferred port e.g. `8000`.
+This is an example how to force a newer G-DASH version (may not exist at the time of reading) and already set the web location with your preferred port e.g. `8000`.

 ```
 docker build --force-rm --tag schneimi/rpi-gulden \